platform9/express/README.md

 # Platform9 Express
-Platform9 Express (pf9-express) is a Customer Success developed tool for bringing bare-metal hosts under management by a Platform9 management plane.
+Platform9 Express (pf9-express) is a Customer Success developed tool for bringing hosts under management by a Platform9 management plane.
 It can bring a host to the point where it shows up in the Clarity UI as a host waiting to be authorized, or it can (optionally) perform Platform9 role deployments for both OpenStack and Kubernetes.
-Platform9 Express includes a CLI and Web UI and can be installed on a CentOS or Ubuntu control host.
+Platform9 Express includes a CLI and can be installed on a CentOS or Ubuntu control host.

 ## Prerequisites
 Platform9 Express must be installed on a control host with IP connectivity to the hosts to be brought under management.
 CentOS 7.4 or Ubuntu 16.04 are supported on the control host.
 Before installing Platform9 Express, you'll need administrator credentials for the Platform9 management plane.
 If a proxy is required for HTTP/HTTPS traffic, you'll need the URL for the proxy.

 ## Installation
 Perform the following steps to install Platform9 Express: